WHAT YOU NEED TO KNOW

-Preventive Pest Control offers solutions and protections for Termites.
+Preventive Pest Control offers solutions for Termites.
 Our 9 locations across the Western United States are dedicated to helping you prevent and deal with pest problems—including termites.
 Our termite professionals are knowledgeable and constantly undergo training in the newest techniques to best serve you and your family.
-If you would like to learn more about how we can help you, call or contact us today.
-We look forward to helping you!
+If you would like to learn more about how we can help you click here.